asifmahmuddev/ctms/README.md

 │   │   ├── admin.py                 Admin registration and fieldset layout
 │   │   ├── apps.py                  Application configuration
 │   │   ├── backends.py              Authentication backend that ignores email letter case
-│   │   ├── emails.py                Verification and password notices, sent off the request thread
-│   │   ├── forms.py                 Registration, sign-in and password forms
+│   │   ├── emails.py                Verification, confirmation and change notices, sent off the request thread │   │   ├── forms.py                 Registration, sign-in, password and profile forms
-│   │   ├── models.py                Account model, its manager, and field length limits
-│   │   ├── tokens.py                One-time token generator behind the activation link
-│   │   ├── urls.py                  Routes for registration, sign-in and the password flows
+│   │   ├── images.py                Crops an upload to the square avatar stored on an account │   │   ├── models.py                Account model, its manager, and field length limits │   │   ├── tokens.py                One-time token generators behind the activation and confirmation links │   │   ├── urls.py                  Routes for the account flows
-│   │   └── views.py                 Registration, sign-in, sign-out, activation and passwords
+│   │   └── views.py                 Registration, sign-in, sign-out, activation, passwords and profile
 │   ├── common/                      Shared helpers, imported by the apps rather than owned by one │   │   └── forms.py                 Bootstrap control classes and label icons, applied to every form │   └── pages/                       Landing and about pages